Translators of galaxy morphology indicators between observation and simulation

 We note that 38\% of our galaxies possess a kinematically distinct component near the galactic center.
 Their size (the mean distance of all the star particles of the component) is roughly 12\% of the half mass radius (\rft) of the galaxy, or 0.2~kpc, and their mass fraction is about 11\%.
 Since they appear to be more centrally concentrated than typical bulges, we call them a ``nucleus'' in this study.
 If it is real, conventional bulges may be a combination of the nucleus and (part of) the inner spheroid.
 The detailed distribution of star particles in the phase space varies substantially from galaxy to galaxy.
 We present the phase-space diagram of other galaxy in Appendix for reference.
 The existence of such a nucleus in galaxies as a kinematically-distinct structure is an interesting issue.
 It will be a subject of future investigations.

 The kinematic disk-to-total ratio, \dttk, is defined as the mass ratio between the combined mass of the disk components and the total stellar mass:

 where $M_{\rm disk}$ is a total mass of GMM components with mean circularity $\bar{\epsilon}\, >\, 0.5$.
+We measure both $M_{\rm disk}$ and $M_{\rm total}$ inside \rnt, where \rnt\ denotes the radius within which 90\% of the total stellar mass resides.
 We assume \dttk\, as ``ground truth'', a representative structural property of a galaxy in this study.
 We compare it with the visual morphology based on the face-on and the edge-on projection determined by four members of the authors in Figure~\ref{fig:Figure4}.
 We used an arbitrary digital scheme: 0 for early-type, 1 for lenticular, 2 for late-type, and 3 for unclear type.
 The Pearson correlation coefficient ($r$) was measured in the range of 0 to 2, as 3 for the unclear type is an irrelevant value.
 The correlation is reasonably good with $r$ of 0.80, thereby confirming that the kinematic disk-to-total ratio agrees with the visual morphology.